WVU builds big lead, holds on to beat No. 15 Va Tech 27-21 - NewsBreak

 “Our guys came back in the second half and really just kept fighting and scratching and clawing, and ultimately gave us the chance to win the game there,” Virginia Tech coach Justin Fuente said.
 “Our guys are pretty crushed.
 We’re all crushed.”

+Virginia Tech wide receiver Tayvion Robinson said the Hokies will learn from the red-zone struggles.

+“I thought we called the right plays,” he said.
+“You make mistakes, you can't execute, it goes against you.”

-The Hokies (2-1) had allowed only three touchdowns in its first two games but gave up two quick scores to the Mountaineers, who couldn’t keep up the momentum after halftime.
+The Hokies (2-1) had allowed only three touchdowns in their first two games but gave up two quick scores to the Mountaineers.

 West Virginia doesn't have a reputation for fast drives but jumped ahead 14-0 less than 6 minutes into the game.